aiman-al-masoud/deixiscript/docs/thesis/6-future-work.typ

 == Possible Improvements

-We propose the addition of Syntactic and Semantic Compression facilities as possible improvements to the Deixiscript language.
+In this section, we propose the addition of Syntactic and Semantic Compression facilities as possible improvements to reduce Deixiscript's current level of verbosity; but another important improvement that could be made is to incorporate a better heuristic algorithm, that could allow planning to happen for a wider range of goals.
+For instance, one that could allow us to order the defender to "ensure the player stays alive" in the example made in @playerEnemeyDefender, instead of forcing us to specify _how_ it should do so (by "killing" the enemy).

 === Syntactic Compression